The Five Worst Practices of Bad Injectors – 5 Bad Habits of a Dodgy Cosmetic Injectors

 It’s important to have confidence in your Injector.
 Firstly, because you are placing your one and only face under their care.
 Secondly, there’s extensive technical and clinical expertise required to do injections and fillers properly.
-And the third reason is that are are dangers to being injected improperly or with fake injectable products.
+And the third reason is that are dangers to being injected improperly or with fake injectable products.
 We know what makes for a good injector, but what makes for a less than desirable (or even bad’) Injector?
 Knowing What’s Bad About an Injector or Injecting Strategy Can Save Your Life.
 When you do decide to go ahead and use injectables as part of your anti-ageing program, it’s important to really observe what the nurse or doctor is doing during the procedure.

 These are the five worst practices of a bad injector that you want to identify and stay away from at all times.
 The reason why is because these five practices could conceivably lead to disfigurement, pain, scarring, infections, or simply poor results.
 You also want to be sure you get what you deserve for your money, and understand why cheap injection options are not always your best option or a bargain.
 This is why you want to aim for a quality injecting service and avoid a dodgy injector or cheap and fake products.

 5 Worst Practices of a Bad Injector

 Here are the five worst practices of what could be deemed a ‘bad injector.’